-Employee costs make-up nearly 80% of the Authority's revenue budget and is the most risk critical area of the financial plan and it is therefore monitored extremely closely.
+Employee costs make-up nearly 80% of the Authority's revenue budget and is the most risk critical area of the financial plan.
+This is therefore monitored extremely closely.

 Firefighter retirements have continued in line with the forecast profile adopted for the financial strategy.
-Staff turnover within some green book posts has resulted in short term vacancies and this combined with post-holders not being at the top of the their budgeted grade is expected to deliver a small favourable variance by the end of the year, however at this point a neutral position has been assumed.
+Staff turnover within some green book posts has resulted in short term vacancies and this combined with post-holders not being at the top of the their budgeted grade is expected to deliver a small favourable variance by the end of the year.
+Overall the direct staff costs are forecast to be below budget by approximately $\pounds 0.250m$.